fella/spurrhouse/wp-content/plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.2.2 (3rd September 2024) =
+* [Added] Deletion of Cache on comment status change.
+* [Added] Admin Bar option to delete cache.
+* [Added] Cache deletion on WooCommerce order completion.
+* [Improvement] AutoCache has been improved(is enabled by default if preload is enabled).
+* [Improvement] Cache Logs have been improved further.
+* [Bug-Fix] There was an issue with saving Delay JS excludes that has been fixed.
+* [Bug-Fix] There was an issue with excluding pages, that has been fixed.
+* [Bug-Fix] In cache lifetime Mobile cache was not getting deleted, that has been fixed.

+= 1.2.1 (27th August 2024) =
+* [Improvement] Cache purge on post status change has been improved.
+* [Bug-Fix] There was an issue with htaccess rule in case the admin username had a space.
+* [Bug-Fix] There was an issue in which user was unable to open SpeedyCache settings page, that has been fixed.
+* [Bug-Fix] There was an issue with serving Mobile specific cache that has been fixed.

+= 1.2.0 (23nd August 2024) =
+* [Improvement] The UI has been improved, by reducing some unnecessary options or making them default.
+* [Improvement] CSS Minification has been improved.
+* [Improvement] We now use Advanced cache, for better cache load performace.
+* [Improvement] Cache Preloads have been improved, with less options to configure.
+* This verison has some breaking changes.

+= 1.1.9 (26th July 2024) =
+* [Security-Fix] A Security issue reported by Rafie Muhammad (Patchstack) has been fixed.

+= 1.1.8 (16th July 2024) =
+* [Task] Removed StackPath from CDN(as StackPath CDN was retired in September 2023)
+* [Task] Tested with WordPress 6.6
+* [Bug-Fix] There was an issue with deletion of Preloading setting that has been fixed.
+* [Bug-Fix] There was an issue with enabling Precaching using URL which has been fixed.

+= 1.1.7 (31st May 2024) =
+* [Bug-Fix] There was an issue with Delay JS which has been fixed.
+* [Bug-Fix] Deletion of cache was creating warnings which has been fixed.

+= 1.1.6 (20th April 2024) =
+* [Task] Changed the license to GNU GPLv3.
+* [Bug-Fix] There was an issue with Minify HTML that has been fixed.
+* [Bug-Fix] There was an issue with render blocking JS which has been fixed.

+= 1.1.5 (25nd March 2024) =
+* [Bug-Fix] There was an issue with preload that has been fixed.
+* [Bug-Fix] There was a conflict with SuperPWA that has been fixed.
+* [Bug-Fix] PHP Warnings have been fixed.
+* [Task] Tested with WordPress 6.5.
+* [Pro Feature] Option to exclude JS files from getting deferred.

 = 1.1.4 (15th December 2023) =
 * [Security] There was a privilege check which has been fixed.
 (Reported by Lucio Sá)